gusseglue/Gkg-powerplant/README.md

 ### Laptop placement
 The laptop entity spawned on resource start uses `LaptopEntityCoords`, `LaptopHeading` and `LaptopModel`.
 Adjust to reposition the interaction point.

+### LB Tablet integration
+An optional LB Tablet app is bundled in [`gkg-powerplant-tablet`](gkg-powerplant-tablet).
+Ensure both `lb-tablet` and `ox_lib` are running, then add `ensure gkg-powerplant-tablet` after the main resource in your `server.cfg`.
+The app installs automatically for every player, showing live city, zone and generator data while exposing control buttons only when the player's job is in `Config.RepairRewardJobs`.

 ## Gameplay loop
 1. **Demand generation** – Player count drives base load, distributed to zones by their multipliers.
 2. **Generator upkeep** – Fuel is automatically drained every tick.
 When empty or randomly disabled, the generator goes offline.